ayoung42/5100-weather-project/README.md

   7. Select Precipitation as a custom output for data.
 Continue
   8. Enter email.
 Receive data and download

 - **Description:** The raw csv file will feature more columns than are of interest.
 The columns of interest are: STATION_NAME, DATE, and PRCP.
 STATION_NAME is the name of the station (usually city/airport name).
 DATE is formatted as a string where the year of the record (4 digits) followed by month (2 digits) and day (2 digits).
+These will later be standardized with Python dateTime library.
 PRCP = Precipitation (mm or inches as per user preference, I used inches)
-- **License:** (if applicable)

 ---

 ## Analysis

-Describe the notebooks and/or scripts used to perform the analysis.
-Specify the order in which the code should be run to reproduce the results.
+For each notebook, simply run every cell in the order they are presented.
+To clean the data first run the notebook titled: Seattle_Hilo_Weather
+	- the code will output a cleaned csv.
+Move the csv into  the data folder, else the analysis notebook will not know where to find the data
+Then, to analyze the data run the notebook: Analysis_Seattle_Hilo_Weather

 ---

 ## Results

-Include a short discussion of the findings and what they imply.
+In order to assess rainfall in Seattle vs Hilo I asked these questions:
+- What is the maximum amount of rain on any one given day?
+- Which city has the overall greater volume of rainfall in a given timeframe (monthly and yearly)?
+- Which city has the higher average amount of rain in a given timeframe (monthly, yearly)?
+- And which city has fewer days of 0 rain?

+Overwhelmingly, Hilo was found to experience more rain than Seattle.
+The maximum amount of rained received in one day was 15in in Hilo compared to 2.6 in Seattle.
+Hilo received almost twice the amount of rain Seattle did every year, and the receives more rain monthly as well.
+Hilo rains 80% of the time compared to Seattle's barely over 50%.
+Hilo is the undisputed rain champion.

 ---